andrew-grischenko/StripePaymentsPCF/README.md

 ![Publishable key from your Stripe account](/media/stripe-publishable-key.png)

 4. Set the **Customer** attribute with a customer reference as a string as per your business logic (optional).
-Please note, the vaklue of this field will be set to the **billing_details.name** property of the Stripe payment object.
+Please note, the value of this field will be set to the **billing_details.name** property of the Stripe payment object.

 5. Setup the visual appearance of the control (optional):

 * **CardFontSize** – font size of the card number capture element
 * **ButtonFontSize** – font size for the Pay button
 * **ErrorFontSize** – font size of the error messages

+The next steps will depend on which flow you will use:
+* Regular payment flow when PaymentIntent object is created **before** the credit card details are captured.
+* Auto confirmation, required for MOTO payments, when PaymentIntent object is created **after** the credit card details are captured and the PaymentIntent is confirmed automatically.

+### Regular payment flow (no auto confirmation) ###

 6. Before your payment screen is shown and the payment amount is defined, e.g. on the *Next* button of the previous screen, add the formula to create the **PaymentIntent** object: